thiagocrepaldi/DLfs/README.md

 * Only CUDA builds are supported.
 ROCM and CPU-only were not tested

-* Only Python 3.9 was tested
+* Only Python 3.9 and 3.10 were tested
   * Any version >= 3.7 should work, if `scripts/install_python_deps.sh` succeeds

 * Each project may have custom build flags, but they are not exposed to docker_build.sh yet